benjaminkinnard/benjaminkinnard.github.io/_pages/research.md

 - ["(Non-)Partisan Oversight of the Executive Branch: Evidence from Congress and Offices of Inspector General"](/files/oigpaper.pdf)
 - ["Is Being on the House Rules Committee Still Valuable?"](/files/rulescommitteepaper.pdf)
+- ["When are Empirical Studies of Legislative Oversight Prone to Oversight?"](/files/lsqoversightpaper.pdf) (with Jenny (Seoyeon) Kim and John W. Patty) (revise and resubmit at *Legislative Studies Quarterly*

 Works in Progress
 -----------------